 Teaching Assistantships in the Writing Center

-The Writing Center seeks enthusiastic, student-centered teachers to join our diverse staff.
-Graduate students in all UNC-Chapel Hill schools and departments may apply for our teaching assistantships for the 2013-2014 academic year.
+The Writing Center seeks enthusiastic, student-centered graduate students from diverse backgrounds to join our staff as writing coaches.
+Coaches are classified as teaching assistants.
+Graduate students in all UNC-Chapel Hill schools and departments may apply.
 The hiring process in the Writing Center is completely separate from the TA/TF hiring processes that take place within students’ home departments.
-Writing Center teaching assistants tutor writers one-on-one, contribute to staff meetings, participate in ongoing training, and join in other Writing Center activities for 15 fixed hours per week.

 Who should apply